noaione/yuusha-shoukan-ln/sources/v08/chapter1.md

 [No, you see, we don’t have a lot of rooms...
 Ah, don’t worry, I properly changed the bed to a double size.]

 [Wha?!
-T-T-That’s not the point, f-f-for me to stay in the same room as K- K-K-Kaito-san...]
+T-T-That’s not the point, f-f-for me to stay in the same room as K-K-K-Kaito-san...]

 [Do your best, Sieg.
 Father is rooting for you.]